ual-cci/checkout/README.md

 You can hop into the CLI using `docker exec -it checkout_web_1 sh` if you need to, for example to run `npm run db:seed` to create an initial set of data and a dummy login user.

+## Backups
+You can backup inside Docker using `docker exec pg-dump checkout > backup.psql` with the approriate commands.

 # DB
 The database is Postgres and it uses Knex.js for its migrations and subsequent ORM.
 There are 2 little helper aliases: